 If you are "out of kilter," then the core muscles that attach into your hips are working harder on one side than the other.
 This can cause hip pain.
 The good news is that it can be reversed....

-Begin to learn the methods and movements of Hanna Somatics in order to relieve hip pain, increase mobility, balance and coordination!
+Begin to learn the methods and movements of Clinical Somatics in order to relieve hip pain, increase mobility, balance and coordination!
 Check out my instructional DVDs at the Essential Somatics® store.